Breaking the Silence: Trauma and Shame on the Mission Field

 "The Lord is close to the brokenhearted and saves those who are crushed in spirit." - Psalm 34:18

-Breaking the silence around missionary trauma and the shame that keeps global workers suffering in isolation, and why professional debriefing is the answer both missionaries and their supporters desperately need.
+Breaking the silence around missionary trauma and the shame that keeps global workers in isolation, and why professional debriefing is the answer both missionaries and their supporters desperately need.

 Table of Contents